nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 9 - The Process.markdown

 5. A process is created via three distinct phases using three system calls, in order, as discussed below:

-    01. **fork**: The `fork` system call causes a copy of the invoking process to be made.
+    1.  **fork**: The `fork` system call causes a copy of the invoking process to be made.
 The newly created child process has identical value for its process parameters except for the value of PID and PPID.

-    02. **exec**: Using the `exec` system call, the forked child overwrites its image with the code and data of the new program.
+    2.  **exec**: Using the `exec` system call, the forked child overwrites its image with the code and data of the new program.

-    03. **wait**: The parent process executes the `wait` system call to wait for the child process to complete.
+    3.  **wait**: The parent process executes the `wait` system call to wait for the child process to complete.

     The fork-exec mechanism as discussed above is responsible for the multiplication of processes in the system.

 6. The five important process attributes inherited by a child process from its parent process are:

-    (i).
-Real UID and GID.
+    1. Real UID and GID.

-    (ii).
-Effective UID and GID.
+    2. Effective UID and GID.

-    (iii).
-The current directory from where the process was run.
+    3. The current directory from where the process was run.

-    (iv).
-The descriptors for all the open files.
+    4. The descriptors for all the open files.

-    (v).
-Environment variables.
+    5. Environment variables.

 7.  `cd` is the change directory command.
 Directory change can't be made in a separate process.
 If invoking `cd` command was to spawn a child process (as in case `cd` was made available as an external command), after the command has completed execution, control will return to the parent process, and the original directory would be restored.
 Hence the command is built into the shell.